Raph asks:

 Shin Megami Tensei If…?
 Probably never.
 Next!

 Now interactive fiction… this is a genre I’ve been keen on getting into a few times but have never quite gone all in on.
 On and off for the last few years I had been working on an adventure game with a minimal, script-driven engine, and at some point last year I had a phase where I was interested in trying to write it in Inform instead.
-One of my research tasks is writing monitoring software derived from statements in formal logic, and these tend to be written in a declarative language, which is the camp Inform falls into.
+One of my research tasks is writing monitoring software derived from formal logic statements, and these tend to be written in a declarative language, which is the camp Inform falls into.
 Most languages are imperative, as in they provide a series of instructions; declarative languages describe simply what entities are by contrast, assuming that if a top-level entity is defined that is compiled from lower-level entities, their attributes and such will transfer directly into the full object.1 In Inform’s case, I figured the base engine (which handles verb parsing based on what your character is able to perform in the context they’re in) would give me a strong enough basis to do what I wanted with my concepts, though I ended up moving away from it a bit because I wanted stronger authorial control over the pace (surely doable with Inform, but maybe not the right tool for it).

 1. When I teach systems theory, I teach “pillars” much like the object-oriented pillars, and compositionality is one of them.
 Effectively, a system’s function and attributes should be defined by its components. ↩︎